Harrison Montgomery

 Harrison Montgomery is a 2008 film directed by Daniel Dávila and starring Martin Landau.
 Landau's character plays the title role, a game show-obsessed recluse with magical powers and a large stash of money that Ricardo Papa, a small-time drug dealer with artistic pretensions, tries to steal.

+The production participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.